 Operating any CNC router comes along with some noise.
 This noise mainly comes from the router when it’s turned on, as well as the noise made when cutting different materials.
 When cutting through softer materials the router can run slower, making it quiet enough to have a conversation next to it.

-You might also think that dust and material debris would be a large issue, however the Mill One’s partial enclosure is surprisingly effective at capturing more than 90% of particles that come off the material when cutting.
-The LongMill is harder to enclose so we’ve designed a dust shoe for it so that you can attach a vacuum to collect the dust as it cuts.
-If you want to keep dust and noise to a minimum, placing you CNC router in another room or in a garage will suffice.
+You might also think that dust and material debris would be a large issue, however solutions like partial or full enclosures or attachable dust shoes are surprisingly effective at capturing more than 90% of particles that come off the material when cutting.
+If you want to keep dust and noise to a minimum, placing your CNC router in another room or in a garage is still recommended though.

 What's so different about our machines?

 Our CNC routers are open-source projects, made FOR makers BY makers.
 Many people have never had access to CNC routers before because of all the barriers to entry that currently exist with the technology.
 They’re usually expensive, difficult to build, and complicated to use.
 We aim to eliminate these barriers.

 By prioritizing simple design and the use of standardized materials and parts, we can create high calibre machines at lower price-points.
 Less parts also means less assembly time, minimized points of failure, and easier maintenance.

 Open sourcing also means that we’ve released our machines to the world to put the power back into the hands of the CNC community.
 We hope that having the choice to either access our plans and make your own machine, or purchase one from us, will bring more accessible machines to the market for everyone to enjoy!